-Hello, I'm Hamamoto from TIMEWELL.
-Today there has been a major development in the field of security trade control that no Japanese company can afford to ignore, and I want to explain what it means and what steps you should take.
+Hello, I'm Ryuta Hamamoto from TIMEWELL.
+Today I want to walk through a development in security trade control that no Japanese company can afford to ignore.

-On February 24, 2026, China's Ministry of Commerce suddenly announced tightened export restrictions targeting a total of 40 Japanese companies and organizations, primarily defense-related companies.
-This move has the potential to shake the very foundations of supply chains for many Japanese companies, particularly those in manufacturing.
-What exactly is happening, and how should we respond?
-Let me dig into the facts.
+On February 24, 2026, China's Ministry of Commerce abruptly announced tighter export restrictions targeting 40 Japanese companies and organizations, primarily defense-related entities.
+For many Japanese companies, especially in manufacturing, this has the potential to shake the foundations of their supply chains.
+What is actually happening, and how should we prepare?
+Let me dig into the facts based on primary sources.

 Why Is China Tightening Controls Now?

-In an era where the U.S.-China competition for technological dominance is intensifying and geopolitical bloc formation is advancing worldwide, the risk that such political tensions will suddenly hit your own business operations has become very real.
-International affairs are no longer something that happens in the news — they are an essential element that every company must factor into its business continuity planning.
+In an era where the US-China contest for technological dominance is intensifying and geopolitical bloc formation is advancing worldwide, the risk that political tensions will suddenly hit your own business has become very real.
+International affairs are no longer something happening in the news.
+They are an essential element every company has to factor into its business continuity planning.

 The Core of the Regulations: The "Export Control List" and the "Watch List"

 The current restrictions are not a single measure.
-They consist of two lists of different natures, each requiring a different response.
+They consist of two lists with different characters, and each requires a different response[^4].

 Export Control List (Effectively an Export Ban)

-The 20 companies and organizations placed on this list are effectively blacklisted.
-Exports of dual-use items that could be diverted to military use are prohibited to these organizations in principle.
-An exceptional licensing mechanism does exist, but you should prepare for its door to be extremely narrow.
-The list includes major subsidiaries of Mitsubishi Heavy Industries and Kawasaki Heavy Industries, as well as the Japan Aerospace Exploration Agency (JAXA) — organizations at the core of Japan's technological development.
+The 20 companies and organizations placed on this list are in effect blacklisted.
+Exports of dual-use items that could be diverted to military use are prohibited to these entities in principle.
+Just as important, the measure also prohibits organizations and individuals outside China from supplying Chinese-origin dual-use items to listed entities.
+This should be read as China stepping into de facto extraterritorial application.
+An exceptional licensing mechanism does exist, but the realistic posture is to assume the door is extremely narrow.
+The list includes major subsidiaries of Mitsubishi Heavy Industries and Kawasaki Heavy Industries, plus the Japan Aerospace Exploration Agency (JAXA), all of them at the core of Japan's technology development.

 Watch List (Subject to Strict Review)

-Also called the watchlist, this second list includes 20 companies and organizations spanning a broader range of sectors — including SUBARU, TDK, and ENEOS.
-Exports of dual-use items to these organizations are not banned, but they are subject to extremely stringent case-by-case review.
-For every transaction, detailed risk assessment reports and declarations must be submitted demonstrating that the transaction does not contribute to Japan's military enhancement.
-Review processes are expected to be lengthy, which could significantly impair business agility.
+Sometimes called the Watchlist, this second list includes 20 companies and organizations across a broader range of sectors, including SUBARU, TDK, and ENEOS.
+Exports of dual-use items to these entities are not banned, but they are subject to extremely stringent case-by-case review.
+General licenses and registration-based filings cannot be used.
+For every transaction, a risk assessment report and a written pledge stating the deal "does not contribute to Japan's military enhancement" must be submitted.
+The review process is also expected to be lengthy, which will clearly slow business velocity.

 Complete List of All 40 Companies and Organizations

-The implications of these measures extend beyond just the companies directly listed.
-You need to carefully examine whether your own supply chain — including your component suppliers and product customers — includes any of these companies.
+The implications go beyond the companies directly listed.
+You need to examine carefully whether your own supply chain, including component suppliers and product customers, contains any of these companies.

 Export Control List (Effectively Export-Banned)